1995parham-learning/1995parham-learning.github.io/content/CICD/Github Actions.md

 ## Introduction

-GitHub's actions are an awesome way to have CI on GitHub.
+GitHub's actions is an awesome way to have CI on GitHub.
 It runs on **VM**, can run Container and even release things for you.
 First, you need to specify the events that trigger the action.

 ```yaml
 name: install dotfiles